 Jump On the Band Wagon

 Caring about something and supporting it only after that thing becomes successful.

 (EX: After my city’s basketball team started winning a lot, people started jumping on the band wagon and cheering for them.)

 Being terrified of something.

-(EX: I nearly jumped out of my skin when, out a nowhere, a big dog ran up to me and barked.)
+(EX: I nearly jumped out of my skin after I saw a big dog running towards me.)

 Jump to Conclusions